 This recipe requires a bit of finesse to master the art of rolling and forming the dough into multiple layers, but I gotcha!
 I am including clear step-by-step instructions with photos so that you can nail this on your first try!

-Once cooked on a hot griddle until golden brown and crispy, the parotta is ready to be paired with a variety of tasty sides, from spicy curries like my ridge gourd curry, or vegan butter chicken to days such as my arhar dal tadka or Masoor Dal recipes.
+Once cooked on a hot griddle until golden brown and crispy, the parotta is ready to scoop up everything from curries like my ridge gourd curry, or vegan butter chicken (made with my crazy-realistic plant-based chicken) to dals such as my arhar dal tadka, chana dal, or Masoor Dal recipes.

 With every bite, you'll experience a delightful crunch followed by a burst of savory goodness that will leave you staring into space, wondering why roti and naan ever became more famous than this flaky masterpiece!